defi-wonderland/keep3r-framework/docs/src/content/how-to/automation_vault.md

   Your browser does not support the video tag.
 </video>

-Go ahead, try it out and add some metadata to your newly created vault.
+Now, give it a try and add some metadata to your new vault.

 ### Step 3: Add balance

-Transfer the necessary funds to your vault to cover the costs associated with task execution.
+To prepare your vault for task execution, deposit the necessary funds to cover associated costs.

-For this example, let's go and add some ETH to it.
-Using your favorite wallet, transfer ETH to your newly created automation vault address.
+As an example, let's add some ETH to it.
+Using your preferred wallet, send ETH to the address of your new Automation Vault.

 <video controls width="1280">
   <source src="../../media/how-to/automation_vault/deposit-eth.mp4" type="video/mp4">